Born of glamping and the tiny house trend, Kate Powell finds some of the most romantic bubbles around the world.

 7. Levin Inglut, Kittilä, Finland

 The spacious interiors and luxurious amenities at Levin Inglut are so indulgent that they are almost misleading, suggesting to guests that they may be in a boutique lodge rather than in a dome under the Arctic sky in Finland.
-Guests can, in fact, spend an entire stay here without leaving their transparent, geometric surrounds; the white blankets of snow outside pose no threat here, with climate control inside and heated, non-fogging glass promising perfect vistas without compromise.
+Guests can spend an entire stay here without leaving their transparent, geometric surrounds; the white blankets of snow outside pose no threat here, with climate control inside and heated, non-fogging glass promising perfect vistas without compromise.
 Premium igloos command prime location on the side of the fell, with unobstructed views of the sky and valley.
-Snuggle in fluffy robes (provided) on a motorised bed, which can be adjusted to the perfect position for stargazing or snoozing, and in the morning be welcomed by an included breakfast, perhaps brewing yourself a fresh coffee in your Igloo’s own kitchen.
+Snuggle in fluffy robes (provided) on a motorised bed, which can be adjusted to the perfect position for stargazing or snoozing, and in the morning be welcomed by the abundant breakfast buffet.

 8. Attrap’Rêves, Marseille, France

-Tucked away in the Provençal pine forest in the countryside beyond Marseille, Attrap’Rêves offers five unique bubbles created by French designer, Pierre Stéphane Dumas.
+Tucked away in the Provençal pine forest in the countryside beyond Marseille, the Attrap’Rêves bubbles were the first of their kind in France.
 In each, you’ll find a different theme covering all bases from earthy, down-to-earth designs to the trendy ‘Glamour Bubble’.
 A Japanese tatami-style bubble invites guests to house themselves between the earth and sky, with ‘Zen’ timber furnishings and a private deck with outdoor setting to drink in the countryside around you and perhaps enjoy dinner, served to you in-bubble.
 Despite each suite inciting a feeling of seclusion by the greenery surrounding, they are each, in fact, a short stroll from the hotel’s main building, home to an outdoor Jacuzzi and restaurant.

 9. Campera Hotel Burbuja, Baja California, Mexico